-If we zoom out to see these two tables in the same database before they were joined we can explain the last jargon word, Schema.
-Schema is the word to describe all of the tables that exist within the database:
+If we zoom out to see these two tables in the same database, before they were joined, we can explain the last jargon word, Schema.
+Schema is the word used to describe all of the tables that exist within the database:

 Ok there is actually more new jargon and these require special attention since most of the errors in writing SQL statements will be related to data type issues.
-Data types specify what sort of data is stored and what sort of functions can be called on.
+Data types specify what kind of data is stored and what kind of functions can be called on that data.
 Every field in a database has a data type associated with it.